LSW-KR/Stock/README.md

 >> 9. It then creates a list of symbols of the stock and assigns it to the variable 'symbol_list'.
 >> 10. The last line of the code prints the last item in the symbol_list.

 >Note: This script uses the 'FinanceDataReader' library to access the financial data of various markets.
 Users need to install this library before running this script.
-Also, it is important to note that the 'mariadb' library is not being used in this script and its import is unnecessary.
-Also, the symbol_list_temp variable is not being used and can be removed.
 It is also important to note that this script is only importing the libraries, creating a DataFrame and retrieve the stock symbols of the KOSPI and KOSDAQ markets.
 Any further functionality would need to be added to the script in order to utilize the data.
-This code is a test code to check for stock code
+This code is a test code to check for stock code.

+Stock_List
+>1.
+This is Python code used for scraping historical stock market data, storing it in a MariaDB database, and sending notifications through Telegram when certain conditions are met.
+2. The code uses several libraries, including pykrx, pandas, FinanceDataReader, and telepot, to accomplish its tasks.
+3. The pykrx library is used to scrape historical stock market data from the KRX (Korea Exchange) website.
+The FinanceDataReader library is used to retrieve the list of symbols for the KOSPI and KOSDAQ stock markets.

+4. The pandas library is used to manipulate the data and store it in a DataFrame.
+Then, the mariadb library is used to connect to a MariaDB database and insert the data into a table called "stock_daily".

+5. The telepot library is used to interact with the Telegram API to send notifications.
+The code uses the telepot.Bot class to create a Telegram bot and the getMe() method to retrieve information about the bot.

+6. The code also defines several functions to handle different tasks, such as connecting to the database, creating an SQL statement to insert the data, and sending notifications through Telegram.

+7. The main() function is the entry point of the script where it starts to iterate over the symbol_list, retrieve the data, manipulate it, store it to the database, and sending notifications if the Open value of the stock is exist or blocked.

+8. This script is designed to be run periodically (e.g. daily) to update the database with new stock market data.